 PickHoops QuickFact

-Since PickHoops started, Connecticut has made the round of 16 nine times.
+Since PickHoops started, Kansas has made the round of 16 sixteen times.

 PickHoops QuickFact